 What would you do if you were hit with a liability suit for more than your current chiropractors practice insurance covered?

-Thankfully here at Insurancehub.com we have experience helping chiropractors protect themselves from malpractice claims resulting from:
+Thankfully here at InsuranceHub we have experience helping chiropractors protect themselves from malpractice claims resulting from:

 Types of risk exposure that need to be managed by chiropractors

-Professional liability: As a chiropractor you treat various medical conditions by manipulating the patient's spine.
+As a chiropractor, you treat various medical conditions by manipulating the patient's spine.
 You understand that if the musculoskeletal system is not working properly or is not correctly aligned, then the health of the entire body is at risk.

-While you strongly believe in the value of chiropractic adjustments you must balance that with the importance of suggesting the patient getting the proper immediate medical care for health conditions outside of your discipline.
+While you strongly believe in the value of chiropractic adjustments, you must balance that with the importance of suggesting the patient get proper, immediate medical care for health conditions outside of your discipline.

-Remember the main reason for malpractice lawsuits comes from failure to diagnose a medical condition that needs immediate care!
+Remember, the main reason for malpractice lawsuits comes from the failure to diagnose a medical condition that needs immediate care!

 Additional professional risks: